 A great way to break up your walking adventure in Ireland is to join a walking tour.
 With the help of a guide, you can put your map and compass away, take in the scenery, and know that you are experiencing some of the best routes, approved by local experts.
 Perhaps more importantly, you will be able to chat with others about where they have been and what they have experienced, getting great tips for where to head off to on the next leg of your travels.

 If you're interested in finding out more about walking in Ireland, you might like to consult the wide range of Ireland adventure travel articles which is available through the outdoor adventure specialists, AWE365.

 You might be surprised by the number and variety of festivals in Ireland: we Irish don't need any excuse to get together and enjoy good company, good music and the occasional pint of Guinness.
-Popular and famous festivals include Fleadh Cheoil na hEireann traditional music festival, The Dublin Horse Show, Fairyhouse Easter Festival, the truly bizare Killorglin Puck Fair (where a goat is formally crowned king in the Kerry town of Killorglin), and the All-Ireland Finals in Hurling and Gaelic Football.
+Popular and famous festivals include Fleadh Cheoil na hEireann traditional music festival, The Dublin Horse Show, Fairyhouse Easter Festival, the truly bizarre Killorglin Puck Fair (where a goat is Formerly crowned king in the Kerry town of Killorglin), and the All-Ireland Finals in Hurling and Gaelic Football.

 Some of the festivals have to be seen to be believed.
 There's The Rose of Tralee beauty pageant, a self-ironic throwback and one of Ireland's guilty pleasures, famously satirized as "The Lovely Girls Competition" in hit Irish comedy show, Father Ted.